 From the advertising literature that I have seen, there are a dozen hallmarks of suspicious products, which I elaborate on below.
 Unfortunately, the boundaries are not clear.
 Apart from bad science (which can be difficult for the lay person to judge), no single factor will definitively identify a bogus offering, and some (like ease of installation, testimonials, and high percentage savings) could be perfectly genuine.
-But I’d suggest if a product has four or more of the following apply, there may well be a problem:
+But I’d suggest if a product has four or more of the following attributes, there may well be a problem:

 1. Failure to adhere to the known laws of science is a sure sign, and pseudo-scientific jargon should raise suspicion.
 Usually spurious claims can be debunked with basic school science, but not many people will remember their physics and chemistry lessons all that clearly in later life and most will just be left with that vague feeling that the claims sound wrong.
-Help may be needed from a trustworthy source like the UK Association of Energy Engineers, which operates an “Ask the Expert” service for its members, and is free to join; and I offer a free on-line basic science course for managers who just want to improve their ability to identify incorrect or misleading claims.
+Help may be needed from a trustworthy source.
+The UK Government’s Energy Technology List is a properly-curated resource for example, and I offer a free on-line basic science course for managers who just want to improve their ability to identify incorrect or misleading claims.

 Technical inconsistencies may give the game away.
 The ASA’s ruling on Blue Carbon’s advertising drew attention to contradictory assertions in relation to magnetic fields.
 Purveyors of magnetic fuel enhancers used to pooh-pooh each others’ claims depending on whether they used permanent magnets or oscillating fields.
 And the vendor may inadvertently tip you off: one stated on his web site that his invention was not a perpetual-motion machine.
 Why would he need to say that?